EBI-Metagenomics/assembly-analysis-pipeline/OUTPUTS_DESCRIPTION.md

 - **ERZ12345_contigs_taxonomy.tsv.gz**: This `tsv` file contains the output from `CAT_pack` that describes taxonomy assignments to contigs in the assembly.
 - **ERZ12345.krona.txt**: This `txt` file contains the Krona text input that is used to generate the Krona HTML file.
 It contains the distribution of the different taxonomic assignments from the `CAT_pack` output.
 - **ERZ12345.html**: This `html` file contains the Krona HTML file that interactively displays the distribution of the different taxonomic assignments from `CAT_pack`.
-- **ERZ12345_SSU.fasta.gz**: This `fasta` file contains all of the matching sequences to a particular rRNA amplicon type from running `cmsearch` on the contigs, being in this case the SSU.
-As described previously, this file name would be different if a different amplicon was matched, e.g. the suffix could be `_LSU` if it were matching to the LSU model, and you could have multiple files depending on how many marker genes were detected.
+- **ERZ12345_SSU.fasta.gz**: This `fasta` file contains all of the matching sequences to a particular rRNA marker gene type from running `cmsearch` on the contigs, being in this case the SSU.
+As described previously, this file name would be different if a different marker gene was matched, e.g. the suffix could be `_LSU` if it were matching to the LSU model, and you could have multiple files depending on how many marker genes were detected.

 ### functional-annotation